smy5152/ror-capstone-group-our-transactions/README.md

 Give a ⭐️ if you like this project!
 ## Acknowledgments
 - [Micoverse team](https://www.microverse.org/)
+- The design of the project was inspired by [GregoireVella](https://www.behance.net/gregoirevella)
 ## 📝 License
 This project is [MIT](LICENSE) licensed.